-How can I see the battery status of my iPhone, iPad or iPod in AirBuddy?
+How can I see the battery status of my iPhone, iPad or Apple Watch in AirBuddy?

-AirBuddy is able to show the battery status of iPhones, iPads and iPods.
+AirBuddy is able to show the battery status of iPhones, iPads and Apple Watch (see below).
 In most cases, you won't need to pair the devices manually, just plugging them into your Mac with a lightning cable once, with the device unlocked, will allow AirBuddy to see them from then on.

 If your iPhone, iPad, or Apple Watch is still not showing up in AirBuddy, you can try pairing them from within the app's settings.

 Follow the steps below, which you'll only have to do once:

 - Make sure that the device you're trying to pair is unlocked and has Wi-Fi and Bluetooth turned on

 - If you've previously removed the device in question from AirBuddy, be sure to go to the Advanced tab and click "Delete Previously Removed Devices" before attempting to pair

 - In the settings window, go to “Devices” then click the “+” button (if a menu appears, click “Add New Device”)

 - Connect the device to your Mac with a Lightning to USB-A or USB-C cable

 - If the device you're trying to pair is an Apple Watch, connect the iPhone that the Apple Watch is paired with, and make sure the Apple Watch is on your wrist and unlocked